turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 ### Learning Goals

-* Student is able to run a message queue engine
 * Student can explain the lifespan of a message
 * Student can add messages to a queue
 * Student can read messages from a queue
 * Student can perform work based on a queue message
+* Student can describe how/why work is extracted out into a secondary application

 ## Structure